skom2308/RepData_PeerAssessment1/PA1_template.md

 ## [1] 835
 ```

-In conclusion, on average the interval 835 contains the maximum number of steps wit 206.1698113 steps.
+In conclusion, on average the interval 835 contains the maximum number of steps with 206.1698113 steps.

-## Imputing missing values
+## Inputing missing values

 The total number of missing values in the activity.csv dataset is: